The DVA system is complex.

 AO Values:

-We aspire to help veterans thrive and prosper during and beyond their ADF service, allowing them to honour their enduring commitment to the spirit of the ANZACs.
+We aspire to help veterans thrive and prosper during and beyond their ADF service, allowing them to honour their enduring commitment as custodians of veteran advocacy.

 OUR PROCESS